-Ernst & Young LLP will be ratified as our independent registered public accounting firm for the year ending December 31, 2023 if the number of votes cast for ratification at the Annual Meeting exceeds the number of votes cast against ratification.
+Ernst & Young LLP will be ratified as our independent registered public accounting firm for the year ending December 31, 2023 if the number of votes cast for ratification at the Annual Meeting, by voting in person or by proxy, exceeds the number of votes cast against ratification.
 Abstentions and broker or nominee non-votes, and shares represented by proxies reflecting abstentions and broker or nominee non-votes, are not considered votes cast and therefore will not have the effect of a vote against ratification.